 Narrator: I do!
-Well, I came to the art show -Was it 2016 already?
-Yeah.- The big art show that was here in 2016 and wandered around the whole building and I had never been in the Municipal Building before and I love old buildings, and I love old—y’know.
+Well, I came to the art show—was it 2016 already?
+Yeah, I came to the big art show that was here in 2016 and wandered around the whole building and I had never been in the Municipal Building before and I love old buildings, and I love old—you know.
 What was it?
 From the ‘30s I guess it was built.

-But the Women’s bathroom that I remember, all the stalls were divided by huge slabs of carrara marble.
+But the women’s bathroom that I remember, all the stalls were divided by huge slabs of carrara marble.
 Right?
 Beautiful, white with the gray veining, which is typical of carrara marble, which would have been mined in Carrara, Italy.
 You know, it’s not something that you can find in the United States.
-So here’s a municipal building in Wisconsin that’s importing beautiful slabs of marble for the Women’s bathrooms to divide the stalls.
-And then the floors were all these like beautiful hexagon porcelain tiles.
-Uhm, that were laid and you know that stuff lasts forev’.
+So here’s a municipal building in Wisconsin that’s importing beautiful slabs of marble for the women’s bathrooms to divide the stalls.
+And then the floors were all these like beautiful hexagon porcelain tiles, um, that were laid and, you know, that stuff lasts forev[er].

-And so I was like “Oh my god, I hope they don’t tear out those bathrooms.”
+And so I was like, oh my god, I hope they don’t tear out those bathrooms.
 And I wonder what they did.
-‘Cause I haven’t seen it yet.
-[PAUSE] So.
+Because I haven’t seen it yet.
+So.
 That’s what I remember.
-And I was wishing “Oh my god I hope I can get some of that carrara marble!”
-And of course I didn’t come and scavenge, you know.
+And I was wishing, oh my god, I hope I can get some of that carrara marble!
+And, of course, I didn’t come and scavenge, you know.
 That would’ve been fun.
-To scavenge what they threw away here!
-[LAUGHS] Or uh hopefully that got, the stuff got recycled or I don’t know.
+To scavenge what they threw away here! (laughs) Or, uh, hopefully that got, the stuff got recycled or I don’t know.

-I: [OVERLAPPING WITH THE LAUGHTER] Well come back and talk to us after you check out the bathrooms!
+I: Well come back and talk to us after you check out the bathrooms!

 N: Yeah, I will.